The-Clark/Review/README.md

 # Amazon Customer Review

-This body of work is a review of amazon's employees response to the co pany's  policies and working conditions.
+This body of work is a review of amazon's employees response to the company's  policies and working conditions.

 # Main script